openHPI/xikolo-video-player/README.md

 They are supposed to be only used externally.
 E.g. `cueListChange`.

-### Code Style

-To organize the code structure, we follow the [proposed guideline by Stencil](https://stenciljs.com/docs/style-guide#code-organization).
-The repo has a pre-push git hook with eslint so that new linter offenses do not end up in the code base.

 ### SVG Icons

 SVG icons are taken from the Xikolo font and FontAwesome imported to [icomoon.io](https://icomoon.io).